kasupel/server/docs/errors.md

 # Errors

-Below is a list of error codes and their human readable explanations:
+Below is a list of error codes and their human readable explanations.
+Note that error codes ending in a `0` only indicate subgroups, and will not themselves be used.

 ## 1000 - Accounts error